gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.

-The Assocation initiator will enter the VALIDATION state when the keys are installed.
-From this time on the initiator will only handle DTLS Chunks and silently discard all other chunks.
 The Association responder will enter the VALIDATION state when the keys are installed and PVALID chunk is received from the initiator.
-From this time on the initiator will only handle DTLS Chunks and silently discard all other chunks.
+From this time on the responder will only handle DTLS Chunks and silently discard all other chunks.
+The Assocation initiator will enter the VALIDATION state when PVALID chunk is received from the responder.
+Until this time, initiator will keep the capability of handling plain chunks.

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.

-When entering the VALIDATION state, the initiator MUST send to the responder a PVALID chunk (see
+When keys are installed, the initiator MUST send to the responder a PVALID chunk (see
 {{sctp-DTLS-chunk-newchunk-pvalid-chunk}}) containing indication of all offered protection solutions previously sent in the INIT chunk,